Bayes' Theorem

 where and are events and .

-is a conditional probability: the likelihood of event occurring, given that is true.
+is the likelihood of event occurring, given that is true.
+This is called a conditional probability.

-is also a conditional probability: the likelihood of event occurring, given that is true.
+is the likelihood of event occurring, given that is true.
+This is also a conditional probability.

-and are the marginal probabilities of observing and , independently of each other.
+and are of observing and , independently of each other.
+These are called marginal probabilities.

 Example: Drug testing

-Suppose a blood test used to detect the presence of a particular banned drug is 99% sensitive and 99% specific.
+Suppose a blood test used to detect the presence of a particular banned sports drug is 99% sensitive and 99% specific.
 That is, the test will produce 99% true positive results for drug users and 99% true negative results for non-drug users.
-Suppose that 0.5% of people are users of the drug.
-What is the probability that a randomly selected individual who tests positive is a user?
+Suppose that 0.5% of athletes are users of the drug.
+What is the likelihood that a randomly selected athlete who tests positive is a user?
+Intuitively, this is the sensitivity of the test in the numerator, P = 0.99.
+However, we also know that the test is sometimes non-specific and returns a false positive, at a rate (1.00 - 0.99) = 0.01 in the denominator.
+Then:

-Even if an individual tests positive, it is more likely than not (1 - 33.2% = 66.8%) that s/he does not use the drug.
+Even if an individual tests positive, it is more likely than not (1 - 33.2% = 66.8%) that they do not use the drug.
 Why?
 Even though the test appears to be highly accurate, the number of non-users is very large compared to the number of users.
-Then, the count of false positives will outweigh the count of true positives.
+Then, the count of false positives will be greater than the count of true positives.